learn-co-curriculum/phase-1-array-find-method-lab/README.md

 Let's create a function that uses the method `find()` to single out a specific result in game record data for the football team Kansas City Chiefs.
-We want to find out if at any point in the team's existence, if they've had a win in the Superbowl at _any_ point in time.
+We want to find out if, at _any_ point in the team's existence, they've had a win in the Superbowl.
 Our data looks like this:

 ```js
 const record = [